storacha/specs/w3-space.md

   Agent->>W3: consumer/add
 ```

-A more simplified flow exists when a provider is needed for a specific space consumer through a `provider/add` capability, which is an exact equivalent of [`provider/get`], except [`nb.consumer`][] is required.
-On successful invocation, the handler takes care of invoking [`consumer/add`] instead of delegating it back to agent, removing the need for an extra roundtrip.
+A more simplified flow exists for cases when provider is needed for a specific (space) consumer.
+In those cases a `provider/add` capability can be invoked, which is equivalent of [`provider/get`], except [`nb.consumer`][] MUST be a concrete DID.
+On successful invocation, the provider takes care of invoking [`consumer/add`] instead of delegating it back to an agent, which removes the need for an extra roundtrip.

 ```mermaid
 sequenceDiagram